Godiva Chocolatier: Legal dispute against Geneva pub

-Lawyers of the company have sent a series of letters warning the Lady Godiva public house in Geneva, Switzerland, that they are infringing upon their intellectual property, with the latest asking them to cease and desist from using the name.
-Pru Porretta, who was behind the revival of Dame Goodyver's Daye in Coventry, England, where a procession through the city's streets includes her representing Lady Godiva riding a horse commented "I think it's very sad.
+Lawyers of the company have sent a series of letters warning the Lady Godiva pub in Geneva, Switzerland, that they are infringing upon the chocolatier’s intellectual property, with the latest asking the pub to cease and desist from using the name.
+Pru Porretta, who was behind the revival of Dame Goodyver's Daye in Coventry, England, where a procession through the city's streets includes Porretta representing Lady Godiva riding a horse, commented, "I think it's very sad.
 Godiva was a great woman who challenged her husband to stop the terrible things that were happening to the people.
 I'm sure Lady Godiva wouldn't care for a company which seems to be taking something that wasn't theirs originally and wants to use it for themselves and nobody else.
 It's about our rich heritage.
 I would say it's morally wrong".